rhvrabec/evo-demos/Demos2014/MagicStone/README.md

-# Magic Stone - Make Apps for the TI SensorTag in JavaScript
+# Magic Stone - Make mobile apps for the TI SensorTag in JavaScript

 Mikael Kindborg, Evothings AB